By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 It's only through rehearsal that you find out if your ideas translate well into reality.
 The smallest of oversights can trip you up.
 Rehearsal helps you find them before you have a audience watching you fall flat on your face.

-Rehearsals let you identify problem areas before they become a public disaster.
+Rehearsals let you identify problem areas before they become a very public embarrassment.
 Check out how to rehearse.

 Answer:

 Absolutely!
+Please do.
 Demonstration speeches and humor belong together.
 When you have your audience laughing with you, you know you're onto a good thing.
-The trick is to contain and make it relevant.
+The trick is to make it relevant.
 Click here for more about using humor in speeches.

 Answer:

-The best way to overcome anxiety is to prepare thoroughly.
+The first thing to do is to prepare thoroughly.
+That's the best way to overcome anxiety.
 When you eliminate as many possibilities for failure as you can, you will feel more in control.

 In addition to tackling anxiety head on you'll find links to pages to help with every aspect of delivery: pacing your speech, using vocal variety, how to get the power of the pause, breathing correctly, and more.
-(Yes, the page is a bit of a blockbuster: Essential tips for overcoming performance anxiety.)
+(Yes, the page is a bit of a blockbuster: acute anxiety help for public speakers.)

 Discover the joy of action verbs and make your writing vocally vibrant, succinct and precise.